arkajitmandal/LangevinDynamics/README.md

 ```sh
 $ langevingui
 ```
 This would fire up a window with a lot of input boxes.
+This requires the tkinter module of python3.
+This tkinter comes within python3, so no worries.

 |Option | description |
 |-------|---------------|